-Figure 16 is a nonsense circuit designed to show the interaction of an ALU and a register file.
+Figure 39 is an illustrative circuit showing the interaction of an ALU and a register file.
 These two units together form the heart of the execution unit of a computer.
-In the circuit, the addressed register is both read and written at the same time.
+In this circuit, since it is relatively straightforward, the addressed register is both read and written at the same time.
 Even though the address is incremented each time, it is important to understand that the old value read is updated in the ALU and written back to the same location.
-The only possible interference between one register and the next is through the carry flip-flop, which will allow the output of one ALU operation to affect the behaviour of the next.
+Accordingly, the only possible interference between one register and another is through the carry flip-flop, which will allow the output of one ALU operation to affect the behaviour of the next.

-Two function generates are illustrated.
+A pair of function generators are illustrated.
 These are just combinatorial blocks and could be considered as ROMs.
 To achieve some particular function these could be hardwired or programmed.
 In very early computers plugboards were used for such functions.

-If the ALU function code generator is programmed to specify 'A+B' when the input is one and 'B+Cin' otherwise, and the A input function generator is programmed to produce a constant value of 1, we will have programmed up a very large counter.
-Register zero is incremented each time and the others only when a carry is generated in the previous addition.
-Will this composite counter complete its cycle this universe lifetime ?
+Exercise: If the ALU function code generator is programmed to specify 'A+B' when the input is one and 'B+Cin' otherwise, and the A input function generator is programmed to produce a constant value of 1, what have we produced overall?
+Hint: Register zero is incremented each time and the others only when a carry is generated in the previous addition.
+Will this unit complete its cycle this universe lifetime ?